CalBEM Prototypes Development Project

 For each of the three building sectors (single-family, multifamily, and nonresidential), the development of prototype models was divided into four major tasks:

-4. Validation: Prototype models were validated at the end-use level using stock energy consumption data from the 2019 Residential Appliance Saturation Survey (RASS) for single-family and multifamily buildings.
-The 2022 Commercial End-Use Survey (CEUS) will be used, for validating nonresidential buildings.
+- Validation: Residential prototype models were validated at the end-use level using stock energy consumption data from the 2019 Residential Appliance Saturation Survey (RASS).
+Nonresidential prototype models were validated at the EUI level using data from the 2022 Commercial End-Use Survey (CEUS) and ENERGY STAR Portfolio Manager.

 Model input documentation and the open nature of dialogue and collaboration between stakeholders via the Prototypes TAG are key features of this project.
 The intent is to rigorously document the assumptions, host the models and documentation on a public platform, and provide a forum for continuous improvement, maintenance, and development.